aramis-lab/leaspy/README.md

 More detailed explanations about the models themselves and about the estimation procedure can be found in the following articles :

 - **Mathematical framework**: *A Bayesian mixed-effects model to learn trajectories of changes from repeated manifold-valued observations*.
 Jean-Baptiste Schiratti, Stéphanie Allassonnière, Olivier Colliot, and Stanley Durrleman.
 The Journal of Machine Learning Research, 18:1–33, December 2017.
 [Open Access](https://hal.archives-ouvertes.fr/hal-01540367).
-- **Mixture Model**: *A mixture model for subtype identification: Application to CADASIL* Sofia Kaisaridi, Juliette Ortholand, Caglayan Tuna, Nicolas Gensollen, and Sophie Tezenas Du Montcel
+- **Mixture Model**: *A mixture model for subtype identification: Application to CADASIL* Sofia Kaisaridi, Juliette Ortholand, Caglayan Tuna, Nicolas Gensollen, and Sophie Tezenas Du Montcel.
 ISCB 46-46th Annual Conference of the International Society for Clinical Biostatistics, August 2025.
 [Open Access](https://hal.science/hal-05266776v1)
+- **Joint Model**: *Joint model with latent disease age: overcoming the need for reference time* Juliette Ortholand, Nicolas Gensollen, Stanley Durrleman, Sophie Tezenas du Montcel. arXiv preprint arXiv:2401.17249.
+2024 [Open Access](https://arxiv.org/abs/2401.17249)
 - [www.digital-brain.org](https://www.digital-brain.org): website related to the application of the model for Alzheimer's disease

 ## License